Classical Studies BA (International Honours) 2025 entry

 Students on the Greek and Latin pathway who spend their second year at St Andrews continue their exploration of Greek and Latin language and literature by choosing one of the following Latin or Greek module pathways:

-• Latin in Progress 1: building on work covered in 'Elementary Latin 1 and 2', this module examines a wide range of texts in both prose and verse from the Republican period, and enhances Latin language skills through regular language classes.
-AND
+• Latin in Progress 1: building on work covered in 'Elementary Latin 1 and 2', this module introduces students to verse texts from the Republican period, and enhances Latin language skills through regular language classes.

 • The Landscape of Greek Prose (B): designed for students to follow on from 'Greek Literature for Beginners', this module examines a wide range of Greek prose texts and enhances Greek language skills through regular language classes.
-AND

 • The Landscape of Greek Prose (A): designed for students to follow on from 'Greek Pastoral and Passion', this module examines a wide range of Greek prose texts and enhances Greek language skills through regular language classes.
-AND

 Students will spend either their third or fourth year in St Andrews.
 You will be able to choose from a wide variety of advanced options.